Deploying a Large App

 The total size of the files to upload for your app does not exceed 1 GB.

-Your network connection speed is sufficient to upload your app within the 15 minute limit.
-We recommends a minimum speed of 874 KB/s.
+Your network connection speed is sufficient to upload your app within the 15-minute limit.
+The minimum recommended speed is 874 KB per second.

 Note: PWS provides an authorization token that is valid for a minimum of 20 minutes.